 - Place the cashews and raisins in a pestle and mortar or a spice grinder with a little water and blend to a smooth paste.
 Set aside.

 - Now heat the vegetable oil.
 When hot, fry the sliced onion half until brown and crispy.
 Remove to a paper towel to dry and retain the oil for another use.

 - Heat the olive oil/ghee in a large pan with a tight fitting lid.

 - Throw in the chopped onion and slowly fry until light brown - about 10 minutes.

 - Add the garlic and green chilli and fry for a further two minutes before adding the meat.

 - You just want to brown the meat while stirring it into the onion mixture.

-- Add the smoked garam masala, tandoori masala and turmeric along with the raisin/cashew paste and fry for a further two minutes.
+- Add the garam masala, tandoori masala and turmeric along with the raisin/cashew paste and fry for a further two minutes.

 - Pour in the tomato, yogurt and double cream and bring to a slow bubble.